jgrillo/wordcount-service/README.md

 Sometimes you don't have the luxury of an application which just idles in the background, waiting for you to connect the profiler to it.
 Some applications fire up a JVM, do their business, then terminate the JVM.
-Profiling applications like this would seem difficult following the process above, especially step 7.
+Profiling applications like these would seem difficult following the process above, especially step 7.
 Fortunately, there's a better way.